factor/factor/README.txt

 Factor supports various platforms.
 For an up-to-date list, see
 <http://factorcode.org>.

-The Factor VM is written in C++ and uses the GNU and TR1 extensions.
+The Factor VM is written in C++ and uses GNU extensions.
+When compiling with GCC 3.x, boost::unordered_map must be installed.
+On GCC 4.x, Factor uses std::tr1::unordered_map which is shipped as part of GCC.
-As a result, it requires GCC 4.x to compile.

 Run 'make' ('gmake' on *BSD) with no parameters to build the Factor VM.